HR OPERATIONS

 Performance System Design — $12,000–$18,000

-What you get: Performance philosophy aligned to your business strategy and culture, goal-setting framework with cascading methodology, review cycle design (frequency, format, templates), rating methodology and scale definitions, calibration process design with facilitation guide, manager toolkit (conversation guides, feedback templates, rating guidance), manager training session (live delivery), and an implementation guide with rollout timeline.
+What you get: Performance philosophy aligned to your business strategy and culture, a single goal-setting framework with cascading methodology and a check-in cadence, review cycle design (frequency, format, templates), rating methodology and scale definitions, calibration process design with a facilitation guide, a manager toolkit (conversation guides, feedback patterns, an improvement-path template, and a practical stance on AI in reviews), a self-run employee launch orientation, one manager training cohort (live delivery), a measurement plan with baselines and targets, and an implementation guide with rollout timeline.

 Timeline: 4–6 weeks typical.